ArchiveBox/docs/Install.md

 # instantiate it as a collection dir and auto-setup all the JS dependencies inside it
 archivebox init --setup

+# ✅ see a final detailed breakdown of all the installed dependencies and commands available
 archivebox version
+archivebox help
 ```

 ### Troubleshooting